buda-base/xmltoldmigration/README.md

 ## TODO

-- Outline nodes labels are based on names, but when absent, it may need to be based on titles?
 - make sure the vol info is present in outline locations when a work has more than 1 volume.
 Maybe consider that default volume value is 1?
 In outlines, remove locationWork (always the same, obviously)?
 - link the volumes to the work?
 - add name in the volumes? (extracted from outlines)